jsakamoto/Toolbelt.Blazor.HttpClientInterceptor/README.md

   ...
 ```

-> _Note:_ Please remeber that if you use `HttpClientInterceptor` to subscribe `BeforeSend`/`AfterSend` events **in Blazor components (.cshtml),** you should unsubscribe events when the components is discrded.
+> _Note:_ Please remember that if you use `HttpClientInterceptor` to subscribe `BeforeSend`/`AfterSend` events **in Blazor components (.razor),** you should unsubscribe events when the components is discarded.
 To do it, you should implement `IDisposable` interface in that component, like this code:

 ```csharp
 @implements IDisposable